nurlanova2012/Base-apperal/README-template.md

 ### What I learned

-In this challange I have learned some basic implementation both in HTML and JS.
+In this challenge I have learned some basic implementation both in HTML and JS.

 ### Continued development

-In next challanges I wish to use more deep complex logic JS structure.
+In next challenges I wish to use more deep complex logic JS structure.

 ### Useful resources

-- [Example resource 1](https://www.stackoverflow.com) - This helped me as always to solve some part of challanging questions.
+- [Example resource 1](https://www.stackoverflow.com) - This helped me as always to solve some part of challenging questions.

 - [Example resource 2](https://www.w3schools.com) - This platform is amazing on using basic or getting deep more advance level coding skill.